Call American Addiction Centers for help today.

 Treatment Options for Addiction

-Man doing co-occuring mental health disorder assessment at the hospitalIf you are concerned about your drug or alcohol abuse, you may want to consider getting an addiction assessment.
+Man doing co-occurring mental health disorder assessment at the hospitalIf you are concerned about your drug or alcohol abuse, you may want to consider getting an addiction assessment.
 A doctor or mental health or addictions professional can evaluate the scope of your substance abuse and assess for any co-occurring mental health disorders.
 Below are a few places in which you can be assessed:

 • Hospital.